danieldominguete/XploreML/README.md

 # XploreML
-Machine Learning Tools with Best Practices and Frameworks
+Machine Learning Tools with Best Practices and Frameworks (Python 3.8)

-Version for Python 3.8

 ## Setup and execution pipeline